jamesmehorter/device-theme-switcher/readme.txt

 To display a link for users to "Return to the mobile website" place the following anywhere in your default/active website theme.
 `<?php if (class_exists('Device_Theme_Switcher')) : Device_Theme_Switcher::generate_link_back_to_mobile(); endif; ?>`

-= How do I style the widget or template tag output?? =

-Device Theme Switcher really just echo's an html anchor tag.
-Both links have a CSS class of 'dts-link'.
-The 'View Full Website' anchor tag also has a class of 'to-full-website' and the 'Return to the Mobile Website' link has an additional class of 'back-to-mobile' so you can style the link differently if you want
+The anchor tags that output both have a CSS class: 'dts-link'.
+The 'View Full Website' anchor tag also has a class of 'to-full-website' and the 'Return to the Mobile Website' link has an additional class of 'back-to-mobile'.
+This CSS can be used anywhere in your theme or style.css file.

 *Styling Example*
 `.dts-link {